juhovan/co2sensor/README.md

 - Copy `include/config.h.example` as `include/config.h`
 - Set your configuration in `config.h`
 - Build/flash like any other PlatformIO project
-- The RX pin of MH-Z19 should be connected to GPIO15 (pin labeled D8) and TX of MH-Z19 to GPIO13 (pin labeled D7)
+- The RX pin of sensor should be connected to GPIO15 (pin labeled D8) and TX of sensor to GPIO13 (pin labeled D7)

 For Home Assistant you'll want something like this in your configuration.yaml: